Guarding

 Development

-Holton-Arms School (2022) full production! (see images above) directed by Elizabeth Zitelli Actors Theatre of Louisville (2019) workshop performance directed by Emily Moler dramaturg: Susan Yassky stage manager: Annalise Fosnight People's Improv Theatre NYC (2018) reading directed by Emily Moler |
+The Drama Studio (2025) Production directed by Patrick O'Konis Holton-Arms School (2022) Production (see images above) directed by Elizabeth Zitelli Actors Theatre of Louisville (2019) workshop performance directed by Emily Moler dramaturg: Susan Yassky stage manager: Annalise Fosnight People's Improv Theatre NYC (2018) reading directed by Emily Moler |

 Audience Responses